Gun9niR/Basic/README.md

 - Singleton pattern: make `Basic` and `MainWindow` globally accessable to all files
 - Visitor pattern: did not use it because it warrants public accessibility of expr properties, and add more function calls (2 more calls for each expr and stmt)
 - `shared_ptr` extensive use of it avoid excessive pass by value
-- During interpretation, UI freezes.
-How to input text?
-  - When executing `PRINT`, wait for the signal from `mainwindow`.
-  - After receving the signal,